 And while The Indian Health Service has provided sufficient COVID-19 tests to the tribe’s clinic on the Reservation there are shortages of N95 masks, gloves, thermometers, and other needed supplies.
 The clinic also lacks the ability as of now to provide COVID-19 test results in less than 7-10 business days.

-“Our People are spending more anxious days waiting for results than we would like,” Laura Perry, the Moapa River Band of Paiutes chairwoman, said in a statement.
+“Our People are spending more anxious days waiting for results than we would like,” Laura Parry, the Moapa River Band of Paiutes chairwoman, said in a statement.

 Earlier this month Congress approved $40 million in emergency aid for tribes.
 But bureaucratic hurdles under the Trump administration have held that money up, despite increasingly urgent pleas from tribes trying to stockpile essential supplies and keep health clinics operational.